-We welcome newcomers of all backgrounds to worship with us.
-Dor Hadash is committed to the inclusion of people of all abilities and provides accommodations including interactive hybrid services, closed captioning, and accessible in person spaces.
+We welcome people of all backgrounds to worship with us.
+Dor Hadash is committed to the inclusion of people of all abilities and provides accommodations including interactive hybrid services on Zoom, closed captioning, and wheelchair accessible in-person spaces.
 To inquire about a specific accommodation, please contact Nicole Jenkins at email@example.com.

 Supporting and Caring:

 Our Hesed committee provides support for those who are ill, bereaved, or in need.
 We provide meals, rides, shiva minyans, and guidance on death and mourning practices.
-Please contact Daniel Leger to let us know your needs, or to volunteer, at firstname.lastname@example.org.
+Please contact Roz Becker and Ellen Olshansky to let us know your needs, or to volunteer, at firstname.lastname@example.org.
 We have an ongoing list of those who desire prayers for healing for themselves or friends and family.
 To add someone to the list, contact Rabbi Amy at email@example.com.

 Rabbi Amy is available to provide pastoral care, directly and through referrals, to those going through a difficult time.
 To request a pastoral appointment, contact Rabbi Amy at firstname.lastname@example.org.
 For life and death emergencies, please text EMERGENCY to 412-212-6639.